WALK BIKE CUPERTINO

 SAFE & ENJOYABLE WALKING & BIKING FOR ALL

-Starting November 2025, WBC will be leading monthly bike rides.
-We’d love for you, friends, and family to join us!
+We’d love for you, friends, and family to join us on this fun ride around Cupertino!

-⬩Rides are about 5 miles long on mostly flat roads
+⬩Ride is about 5 miles long on local roads

-⬩Parent/Guardian must ride with youth under age 18
+⬩Parent/Guardian must ride along (not run alongside) with youth under age 18

-⬩Rides end at a coffee or boba tea shop for socializing afterward!
+⬩Rides end at a coffee shop for a hot drink and social time!

 Join us in our advocacy for safe and enjoyable walking and biking in Cupertino for all ages and abilities.